dojo/docs/dojox/json/ref.rst

    }
  }

 Path-based referencing works by specifying a JSON value by it's location within the object structure.
-With path-based referencing the # symbol should be used to denote the root of the current object structure. dojox.json.ref also supports $ and *this* to reference the root.
+With path-based referencing the # symbol should be used to denote the root of the current object structure and to separate.
+A path reference consists of dot delimited property names or array index numbers. dojox.json.ref also supports $ and *this* to reference the root.
 With path-based referencing, any JSON value may be referenced, not just objects.
 For example:

 .. code-block :: javascript

  {
    "name":"Kris Zyp",
-   "children":[{"name":"Jennika Zyp"}],
+   "children":[{"name":"Jennika Zyp"},{"name":"Korban Zyp"}],
    "spouse":{
        "name":"Nicole Zyp",
        "spouse":{"$ref":"#"},
-       "children":{"$ref":"#.children"}
+       "children":{"$ref":"#children"}
+   },
+   "oldestChild":{"$ref":"#children.0"}
  }
- }

 Id and path-based referencing can also be combined; a path can be postpended to an id reference.
+The # separates the id from the path portion and the path operates on the object referred by the id.
 For example:

 .. code-block :: javascript